ivy-llc/ivy/docs/overview/deep_dive/ivy_tests.rst

     {'compositional': ('float32', 'int8', 'uint8', 'float64', 'int16', 'int32', 'int64'), 'primary': ('bool', 'float32', 'int8', 'uint8', 'float64', 'int64', 'int16', 'int32')}

 As can be seen from the above output that the data-types supported will depend on the implementation used for the given input.
-It's because of this reason that we need a slighlty different pipeline for testing partial mixed functions.
+It's because of this reason that we need a slightly different pipeline for testing partial mixed functions.
 Basically, while writing the strategies for the tests of these functions, we need to first determine which implementation will be used and then based on that generate the data to test the function.
 Here's a example from the test of :code:`ivy.linear` function: